sanskrit/raw_etexts_english/blogs/manasataramgini/2011-11-13_some-considerations-on-indian-polity.md

 +++
-title = "Some considerations on Indianxa0polity"
+title = "Some considerations on Indian polity"

 +++
 Along with the failure to restore saMskR^ita, one of the congenital